top of page

 Our daughter Nicole, a scholar athlete, participated in volleyball, basketball, softball, track, and rodeo.
 She was a pianist, she sang in choir, and from an early age she attended St. John's Lutheran Church.
 Nicole graduated college summa cum laude with a degree in social and human services.
 However, the mental health issues she lived with eventually led her to self-medicate, and as it does with many people, self-medicating spiraled into the disease of addiction.

-Nicole was passionate to help others, and she made a powerful impact while serving as a sponsor through AA and a counselor at Maryhaven, an organization committed to helping people who have mental health issues and the disease of addiction.
 Thanks to the work of Lifeline of Ohio, Nicole's 28th Chapter didn't end with the battle of addiction; she gave the gift of life through organ donation.

 bottom of page